nulltier/anzo.me/src/content/notes/types-are-painfuly-helpful.md

 }
 ```

-**Why???** Why it need tooltip not null.
+**Why?** Why typescript need a tooltip not null.
 No one needs the method because there is no related HTML element so why the typescript is so rigid on us.
 It is unfair.
 Why smarter than a mere code compiler.
 We'll trick it.

 ```typescript
 class TooltipFacade {